Boy begs Wizkid as he finally says singer did things more than N10m for him

 Wizkid Did More Than N10m for Me: Boy Finally Reveals, Says He’s Ready to Make Things Right as He Begs Singer

-- Ahmed, the 12-year-old boy that singer Wizkid promised to give a whopping sum of N10m and a record deal five years ago has finally confessed
+- Ahmed, the young boy that singer Wizkid promised to give a whopping sum of N10m and a record deal five years ago has finally confessed

 - The young man recently revealed that even though he was not given N10m cash, the singer did spend over the amount on him